hphelion/documentation/community/community.faq.md

 ####How can I report issues and participate in HP Helion OpenStack Community edition related discussions? #### {#reportissues}

-We are hosting the support discussion forum for the HP Helion OpenStack Community edition at [https://ask.openstack.org](https://ask.openstack.org).
-Developers in the community are very familiar with this forum and already participate in OpenStack technology-related discussions there.
+We are hosting the support discussion forum for the HP OpenStack Community edition at [https://ask.openstack.org](https://ask.openstack.org).
+Developers in the community are very familiar with this forum and already participate in OpenStack-related discussions there.
 Please tag your questions with 'HPHelion' to get our attention for any questions and issues you raise.